 Events unfold for us what we are.

 We bear moments of going against the tide, scared, shaking in uncertainty only to see those same moments becoming portraits of ourselves standing alone in our power amidst a crumbling facade.
-For that Adelaide called into my mind the door to such grief and I opened it anyways for love writes of many unspoken truths.
+For that Adelaide called into my mind the door to such grief and I opened it anyways for the potential of love writes of many unspoken truths.

-Because life is scales, humans playing experiences, fear and dry mouth one day becoming whispers of resilience to our selves another.
+Because James left. life is scales, humans playing experiences, fear and dry mouth one day becoming whispers of resilience to our selves another.
 And so we rise up and fall down and ride roughness into song, slowly catching the breath of the music just like a world of forever-tuning instruments.